stonepros/stone/doc/install/windows-basic-config.rst

 Windows basic configuration
 ===========================

-This page describes the minimum Ceph configuration required for using the client components on Windows.
+This page describes the minimum Stone configuration required for using the client components on Windows.

 ceph.conf